-We are the providers of external and internal network penetration services, which could help reveal vulnerabilities before "real" hackers do.
-All this in a controlled and secure framework and without exploiting the security gaps found, so you could see the holes in your cybersecurity and fill them with the modern cybersecurity tools - no one unwanted could ever get in.
+We are the providers of external and internal network penetration services, which help reveal vulnerabilities before "real" hackers do.
+Our work is completed in a controlled and secure framework which does not exploit any security gaps that are discovered, so clients can see the holes in their cybersecurity and fill them with modern cybersecurity tools for ultimate safety.
 A week rarely goes by without reports of attacks on sensitive systems.
-It results in financial damage, and the reputation and trust of customers and partners' crumble.
+These often result in financial damage and can negatively impact the reputation and trust of customers and partners.

 To protect yourself against attacks, adequate countermeasures must be taken at different levels.
 Well-trained employees and processes that also take IT security into account are essential for effective protection.
-However, above all, the security check through a penetration test by an independent third party is an effective means.
+However, complete and comprehensive security checks that are delivered through a penetration test by an independent third party are the only way to absolutely assure your organization is safe.

-So, what is exactly a penetration test?
-A penetration test is an authorized, planned, and a simulated cyber-attack on a company or a public sector institution.
-The aim is to identify and eliminate previously unknown points of attack before hackers can use them to steal intellectual property or other sensitive data or otherwise damage an organization.
+So, what exactly is a penetration test?
+It's an authorized, planned and simulated cyberattack on a company or a public sector institution.
+The aim is to identify and eliminate previously unknown points of attack before hackers can use them to steal intellectual property, sensitive data or otherwise damage an organization.

-During the penetration test, trained testers attempt to attack your IT systems using the methods of criminal hackers to determine the vulnerability of systems, after which appropriate protective measures can be taken.
+During the penetration test, specialist testers attempt to attack your IT systems using the methods of criminal hackers to determine the vulnerability of systems, after which appropriate protective measures can be taken.